 Aiming for situating freedom, I argue, implies a gesture beyond what is, beyond the current status quo.
 I expect an aesthetic practice to do more than what accounts for a given situation.
 The aesthetic practices I am after gesture beyond themselves, create something beyond what is.
 I pursue a distinctive way of dealing with the meanings we are offered through a construction, a fiction, a narrative, which not only makes the world present itself, but invites interpretation and transformation, thus acquiring a broader significance.
 In other words, the work should be ‘exemplary’ and suggest moral implications beyond the situation it operates within.
 The work of Koolhaas/OMA, I argue, thinks architecture ‘otherwise’, creates different degrees of freedom, and possibilities of situated freedom, not simply by commenting upon a condition, but by transforming it, enjoying it, and creating running room beyond what has been found.
 This also means tapping into and continuing experimenting and aligning with another history of examples and ideas that investigated similar kinds of freedom.

 Through a series of ‘unfinished conversations,’ opening a multitude of dialogues between architectural projects, concepts and thinking with philosophy, art and film, I investigate architecture as performative practice engaged in the production of subjectification through its assemblage of matter and experience.
 A method avoiding an aesthetic analysis of strict formal or purely content matters related to the program of architecture alone; an assemblage thinking that breaks with the form/content duality since there is both form of content and form of expression.
 Working with concept tools, and in dialogue with artworks I aim at political action to expand and deepen the conversation about how the aesthetic practice of architecture is able to arrive at different degrees of freedom in three particular situations.

-Katja Hogenboom, Sept 2019.
+Katja Hogenboom, December 2019.